oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 ## Task 3: Deploy the Oracle Key Vault client software on the database host

 1. Setup the Key Vault endpoint home.
-This is the base of operations for the endpoint software
+This is the root directory for the endpoint software.
+Setting **OKV_HOME** allows Key Vault utilities and libraries to locate the endpoint software and configuration files.

     ```
     <copy>